Jaimeloeuf/simpler-fetch/sample/README.md

-# test
+# Sample
-Sample webapp and corresponding API server to demonstrate the use of this library.
+Sample project with a webapp and corresponding API server to demonstrate the use of this library.

+The webapp demonstrates the use of `oof` in particular as that is **the recommended way** to use this library.

 ## API server